Post-click is the practice of engaging visitors after they click an advertisement. When I joined Samsung Ads, the product was at

 Ad Video Player

 As a result, post-click engagement increased noticeably.
-The total amount of time people spend viewing post-click information increased by 50%.
+The total amount of time people spent on the video player and microsite increased by 29%,

-We helped advertisers maximize brand engagement to drive useful results.
-In 2018, we increased traffic to an automotive brand
+Beyond that, we helped advertisers maximize brand engagement to drive useful results.
+Last year, we increased traffic to an automotive brand

 site by 4.4x, adding incremental reach and efficiency to TV and digital advertising.

 On a business-driven team, designers must stick to the design principles to achieve good design.
 Do not give up research because there